 You'll usually find antiseptic in one of two forms: alcohol or witch hazel.

 - Aftershave that's made with witch hazel, on the other hand, provides your skin with the antiseptic it needs to be protected from bad bacteria without the drying effects of alcohol.
-Witch hazel is a plant that naturally provides the skin with a barrier against the nasty things that lurk on skin—no stinging or tingling necessary.
-This plant doesn't believe in drying out skin like alcohol does; it simply goes to work as the warrior it's meant to be without leaving discomfort in its wake.
+Witch hazel is a plant that naturally provides the skin with a barrier against the nasty things that lurk on the skin—no stinging or tingling necessary.
+This plant doesn't believe in drying out the skin as alcohol does; it simply goes to work as the warrior it's meant to be without leaving discomfort in its wake.

 It's particularly important to pay attention to the antiseptic ingredient your aftershave is formulated with when you're applying a post-shave soother to your balls.
 While alcohol-based elements can be uncomfortable on your face, they're downright unacceptable for your phallus.
-After you've manscaped your below-the-belt region, make sure you reach for an aftershave like Crop Reviver™ toner, which is a witch-hazel-infused elixir that's specifically made for a man's balls.
+After you've manscaped your below-the-waist region, make sure you reach for an aftershave like Crop Reviver™ toner, which is a witch-hazel-infused elixir that's specifically made for a man's balls.

 Above the neckline, you're ready to slather on some aftershave, but below the belt, you've got one more step to take care of to make sure your aftershave will be able to perform at optimal capacity.
 Crop Preserver™ ball deodorant is residue- and oil-free.
 This liquid talcum-like gel sets the stage for a happy crotch post-shave.
 Once your balls are armed with the anti-bacterial defenses this deodorant delivers, a quick spritz of Crop Reviver will do your down-under justice for the rest of the day.